? ? ?

 “But,” Shion objected, “you don’t have a conductor—”

-Jin extended out a hand and out from her palm came a burst of blue flecked air blew past Shion and threw Nareen back against the far wall of the hall.
+Jin extended out a hand and out from her palm came a burst of darky sky blue flecked air that blew past Shion and threw Nareen back to the far end of the hall.

-Werner, Atienna, Maria, Shion!
+Werner, Maria, Shion!
 Olive cried.
 Please, someone, help—

 With terror seizing her heart, Shion threw herself out of the window, kicked up her conductor as glass rained around her, and shot up to the sky.
 She pushed forward and upwardly desperately, knowing she had to get to Olive somehow.
 She had to.
 She was the only one close enough—